bodiyang/Bitcoin-Price-Transaction-Analysis/README.md

 data cleaning: Analysis.R, Summerise.R
 Regression model: Regression.
 R

-HTC cluster computing
- Run "condor_submit_dag process.dag" to cause all the code specified in the following Directed Acyclic Graph (DAG), below, to run:
+HTC cluster computing: Run "condor_submit_dag process.dag" to cause all the code specified in the following Directed Acyclic Graph (DAG), below, to run:

   (job 1)  preprocess.sub

             / | \

 22 parallel runs of preprocess.sh

             \ | /
               V

  (post 1) combine_summary.sh

               |
               V

  (job 2)  postprocess.sub

             / | \

    1 run of postprocess.sh

+##

  Note that "job 1" and "job 2" are each HTCondor job submission scripts that will create several distributed jobs that run in